An Oncologist Spotlights the Newest & The Latest in Stereotactic Radiosurgery Technology

 Linear accelerator (LINAC)

-• Commonly used to treat cancers of the prostate, lung, breast, oesophagus, stomach, rectum, uterus, bladder, liver, and more.
+• Commonly used to treat cancers and tumours of the brain, spine, prostate, lung, breast, oesophagus, stomach, rectum, uterus, bladder, liver, kidney and more.

 • This is a high-definition dynamic radiosurgery (HDRS) treatment that allows for accurate delivery to small areas of the body.